 - 100 g cold unsalted butter

 - 140 g lactose-free sour cream (cold)

-- about 1 to 2 Tbsp ice-cold water (as necessary)
+- about 1 to 2 tablespoon ice-cold water (as necessary)

-- 1 Tbsp sugar (optional for sweet pastries)
+- 1 tablespoon sugar (optional for sweet pastries)

 To make the pie dough